Posted on: August 8th, 2025 by NEAT

 Why You Can’t Cheap Out on Brakes

 Here’s the deal: your car isn’t just any car.
 It’s not a budget hatchback struggling to hit 60 mph.
 It’s a machine that can go from zero to “I’m gonna lose my license” in seconds.
 With great speed comes great responsibility—and that responsibility falls squarely on your brakes.
-Cheap brake pads might save you a few bucks now, but when they’re screeching like a banshee and struggling to stop your beast of a car, you’ll wish you’d splurged for quality.
+Cheap brake pads might save you money now, but when they’re screeching like a banshee and struggling to stop your beast of a car, you’ll wish you’d splurged for quality.

 The Science of Stopping